Dividing Property After Separation

 - Will I have a car to drive and if so which one?

 - How will we divide the money in our joint bank accounts?

 - Will I need to pay any money to my spouse in order to keep the house?

 - What do we do about our business?

-- Does it matter if we own properties in Victoria and South Australia?
+- Does it matter if we own properties in two states?

 The answers to the above questions are dealt with in what is generally called a property settlement.
 Your entitlement to a property settlement is not worked out by an exact formula and the outcome will depend on the circumstances of your marriage and what contributions each person has made.
 The overriding factor that needs to be considered is if the division of your and your spouse’s property is what is just and equitable.

 What Is Just And Equitable?

-The Family Law Act 1975 and past cases provide guidance about how to determine what is a “just and equitable” division of property.
-A number of steps are generally followed to determine what your entitlements may be.
-The steps are as follows:
+The Family Law Act 1975 and cases provide guidance about how to determine what is a “just and equitable” division of property.
+Four steps are generally followed to determine entitlements.

 1. What Property Is To Be Divided?

 This step involves working out the value of what assets you and your spouse own and what liabilities you have.
 This may include:

 - the home;